tinkoff-ai/ReBRAC/README.md

 ```

 ### Targeted Reproduction
-To reproduce results from our work you can use Wandb sweeps provided in the `configs/sweeps`.
-Note, we do not provide a codebase for both IQL and SAC-RND, however, in our work, we used these implementations: [IQL (CORL)](https://github.com/tinkoff-ai/CORL), [SAC-RND (original implementation)](https://github.com/tinkoff-ai/sac-rnd).
+To reproduce results from our work, you can use the configs for [Weights & Biases Sweeps](https://docs.wandb.ai/guides/sweeps/quickstart) provided in the `configs/sweeps`.
+Note, we do not supply a codebase for both IQL and SAC-RND.
+However, in our work, we relied upon these implementations: [IQL (CORL)](https://github.com/tinkoff-ai/CORL), [SAC-RND (original implementation)](https://github.com/tinkoff-ai/sac-rnd).

 | Paper element          | Sweeps to run from `configs/sweeps/`                         |
 |------------------------|--------------------------------------------------------------|